FilipeNV1/41549_HCI_LogBookTemplate/stage6_critical_analysis/g_stage_6_critical_analysis.md

 ##### Time Management:
 We could have started the project earlier, which would have allowed us to make the initial part of the logbook more complete
 ##### Areas to Improve:
-Some edge cases were not covered like the notifications beeing sent, the workshops interface (we could have added a user only for a workshop)
+Some edge cases were not covered like the notifications beeing sent and the workshops interface (we could have added a user only for a workshop)

 ---
 [Back to main Logbook Page](../hci_logbook.md)